StirfireStudios/Jacquard/README.md

 ### Developing Jacquard

 Jacquard was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app), and its version-specific documentation can be found **[here](Documentation/CreateReactApp.md)**.

+If you'd like to help with Jacquard, the most helpful thing you can do is download the application, test it out, and report [issues](https://github.com/StirfireStudios/Jacquard/issues).
+For Jacquard discussion, join the #jacquard channel on the [Narrative Game Dev Slack](http://lab.to/narrativegamedev).

 #### Related Projects